jserv/facebooc/README.md

 # Building and running

-This will not work on Windows and it's only been teste on OS X Mavericks.
+This will not work on Windows and it's only been tested on OS X Mavericks.

     git clone https://github.com/Bogdanp/facebooc.git